WWOR-TV: Newscasts

 As most of New York's independent stations were during the 1960s and 1970s, WOR-TV was a very minor player in the area of local news.
 Before 1971, the station did not carry any live news programming, but had an early morning audio-only newscast read by the on-duty staff announcer over the station logo.
 In 1971, WOR-TV launched its first live newscast, the News at Noon, which was also the first midday newscast in the New York City market.
 Tom Dunn, previously of WABC, was the lead anchor.
-In 1983, following the move to New Jersey, channel 9 launched a nightly 8 p.m. newscast called News 9: Primetime.
-After the MCA takeover in 1987, the 8 p.m. newscast was moved two hours later to 10 pm, and expanded to an hour (placing it in direct competition with newscasts in that timeslot airing on WPIX and eventual sister station WNYW).
+In 1983, following the move to New Jersey, channel 9 launched a nightly 8 pm newscast called News 9: Primetime.
+After the MCA takeover in 1987, the 8 pm newscast was moved two hours later to 10 pm, and expanded to an hour (placing it in direct competition with newscasts in that timeslot airing on WPIX and eventual sister station WNYW).
 Dunn opted to leave WWOR that summer, with his last newscast for channel 9 airing on June 19; he was replaced as lead anchor by Van Hackett, formerly of KTRK-TV in Houston.
 The noon program, which was later merged into 9 Broadcast Plaza, ended in 1993 and was replaced with The Ricki Lake Show.

 Despite the presence of its sister station WNYW's long-running and successful news program at 10 pm, WWOR-TV was able to compete in that same timeslot following Fox's acquisition of channel 9 simply because both stations use separate studios.
 As opposed to the model of most television station duopolies, WWOR-TV and sister station WNYW operated news departments that were technically separate from one another: WWOR operated its news department from the station's Secaucus studios, while WNYW runs theirs from the Fox Television Center in Manhattan, allowing the two stations to maintain their own on-air identities and offer individual local news programs simultaneously.
 However, the two stations shared a fairly significant amount in regards to news coverage, with some staffers having switched from one station to the other.
 Both stations maintained their own primary on-air personalities (such as news anchors and reporters) that only appeared on one station.
 WWOR's newscasts also focused a larger proportion of their stories on New Jersey issues, a condition the station had adhered to since its license was transferred from New York City to Secaucus.